BcryptNet/bcrypt.net/readme.md

 ### From How to Safely Store a Password

-It uses a variant of the Blowfish encryption algorithm’s keying schedule and introduces a work factor, which allows you to determine how expensive the hash function will be.
+It uses a variant of the Blowfish encryption algorithms keying schedule and introduces a work factor, which allows you to determine how expensive the hash function will be.
 Because of this, BCrypt can keep up with Moore’s law.
 As computers get faster you can increase the work factor and the hash will get slower.

 ### Blowfish-based scheme - Versioning/BCrypt Revisions